-The easiest and most versatile way to keep curly or unruly hair under control is a short back and sides haircut that leaves more length on top.
+The easiest and most versatile way to manage unruly hair is with a short back and sides haircut that leaves more length on top.
 This lets your curls do the talking and gives you the option of sweeping them to the side, to the back with an optional pompadour, or letting them hang forward, embracing the tousled look with a fringe.

 If you want to grow your hair out, you’ll still need to make regular visits to the barber, even if your goal is to look like Kit Harington at the end.
-Without regular trims, thick hair will bunch at the sides and you could end up looking more like Brian May, with people wondering whether you can fit through doorways.
+Without regular trims, thick hair will bunch at the sides and you could end up looking more like Brian May.
 A good barber will know exactly where it needs to be thinned out, working in subtle layers and keeping the ends neat.

 Now, to help you make waves with your next cut, take a look at our gallery of the best curly hairstyles below – all of which can be saved or printed out to show your barber.